michaelriveranorthwestern/MSDS459/Week03_Individual_Assignment1/README.md

 ## Contents

-- **Part 1:** Summary of Chapters 1–2 from *Knowledge Graphs: Fundamentals, Techniques, and Applications*.
+- [**Part 1**](Part1.md): Summary of Chapters 1–2 from *Knowledge Graphs: Fundamentals, Techniques, and Applications*.
 Introduces the concept of knowledge graphs, how they differ from traditional data structures, and how they model real-world entities and relationships.

-- **Part 2:** Summary of Chapters 3 and 5 from the same textbook.
+- [**Part 2**](Part2.md): Summary of Chapters 3 and 5 from the same textbook.
 Discusses how to identify relevant domains for a knowledge graph and how to extract information from web sources for graph construction.

-- **Part 3:** Summary of Chapter 4, focusing on Named Entity Recognition as a foundational step in building knowledge graphs, including rule-based, statistical, and neural methods for identifying entities.
+- [**Part 3**](Part3.md): Summary of Chapter 4, focusing on Named Entity Recognition as a foundational step in building knowledge graphs, including rule-based, statistical, and neural methods for identifying entities.

-- **Part 4:** Summary of Chapter 1 from *Natural Language Processing in Action*, which gives a high-level introduction to NLP, covering language pipelines, understanding vs. generation, and the ethical implications of NLP applications.
+- [**Part 4**](Part4.md): Summary of Chapter 1 from *Natural Language Processing in Action*, which gives a high-level introduction to NLP, covering language pipelines, understanding vs. generation, and the ethical implications of NLP applications.

-- **Part 5:** Summary of Chapter 11 from the same NLP textbook, exploring how NLP methods support information extraction and knowledge graph construction, including grounding language models, structured fact generation, and comparing rule-based vs. machine learning approaches.
+- [**Part 5**](Part5.md): Summary of Chapter 11 from the same NLP textbook, exploring how NLP methods support information extraction and knowledge graph construction, including grounding language models, structured fact generation, and comparing rule-based vs. machine learning approaches.
+-
 ## References

 The following references are cited across the five parts and include both textbooks and additional online resources used in the readings and summaries: